Linen Sheets, Duvet Covers, & Pillow Cases

 - Removing sheets while they are still slightly damp and hang to finish drying.

 - Machine-wash cold using natural detergents.

 Dry comforter flat.

 The Silver Pillow

-- Insert: Put both pillow parts into washing machine.
-For best results, use front-loading machine.
+- Insert both pillow parts into the washing machine.
+For best results, use a front-loading machine.

-- Dry: Tumble dry on low temperature with dryer balls.
+- Tumble Dry on low temperature with dryer balls.